circleupx/circleupx.github.io/content/post/2023/json-api-implementing-filtering/index.md

 }
 ```

-Here we start seeing the beauty of parser combinators like Superpower, you can compose parsers out of other parsers.
+Here you start to see the beauty of parser combinators like Superpower, you can compose parsers out of other parsers.
 In the code above, the ODataString parser is composed by the Content parser and the Characters parser.

-Now that we have our tokens and parses, it is time to create our [Tokenizer](https://www.youtube.com/watch?v=4m7ubrdbWQU).
-For the tokenizer we can use the built in Tokenizer provided by Superpower, along with their helpers functions, like Match, Ignore, Build and so on.
+Now that I have the tokens and parser I need to create the [Tokenizer](https://www.youtube.com/watch?v=4m7ubrdbWQU).
+For the tokenizer we can use the built in TokenizerBuilder provided by Superpower, along with their helpers functions, like Match, Ignore, Build and so on.
 Below is how the Tokenizer looks so far, note the usage of the key words defined in ODataParser and the Enum ODataTokens.

 #### Tokenizer